nickoala/telepot/README.md

 <a id="follow-user"></a>
 ## Follow User's Every Action

-The Message Counter example only deals with normal messages.
+The Message Counter example only deals with chat messages.
 What if you want to maintain states across different flavors of messages?
 Here is a tracker that follows all messages originating from a user, regardless of flavor.

 ```python
 import sys